-- Methods for the reclamation, and recycling of plastic:

-- i.
-Caught in oceanic gyres

 - ii.
-Lying dormant in landfills, developing nations, or the bodies of children.

-- The enabling of biological and synthetic things to become each others prostheses, including:

-- i.
-Skeletal cabling

-- ii.
 Nervous system inserts

 - iii.
 Lenticular neural tubing

 - iv.
 Universal ports, interfaces and orifices.

-- Additivist and Deletionist methods for exapting [18] androgynous bodies, including:
+- Additivist and Deletionist methods for exapting

+androgynous bodies, including:

 - i.
 Skin grafts

 - ii.
 Antlers

 - iii.
 Disposable exoskeletons

 - iv.
 Interspecies sex organs.

 - Von Neumann probes and other cosmic contagions.

-- Methods for binding 3D prints and the machines that produced them in quantum entanglement.
+- 14. Methods for binding 3D prints and the machines that produced them in quantum entanglement.

-- Sacred items used during incantation and transcendence, including:
+- 15. Sacred items used during incantation and transcendence, including:

 - a.
 The private parts of Gods and Saints

 - b.
 Idols

 - c.
 Altars

 - d.
 Cuauhxicalli

 - e.
 Ectoplasm

 - f.
 Nantag stones

-- The production of further mimetic forms, not limited to:
+- 16. The production of further mimetic forms, not limited to:

 - i.
 Vorpal Blades

 - ii.
 Squirdles

 - iii.
 Energon

 - iv.
 Symmetriads

 - v.
 Asymmetriads

 - vi.
 Capital

 - vii.
 Junk

 - viii.
 Love

 - ix.
-Alephs

-- x.
+Alephs - x.
 Those that from a long way off look like flies.
 [19]

 Life exists only in action.
 There is no innovation that has not an aggressive character.
-We implore you - radicals, revolutionaries, activists, Additivists - to distil your distemper into texts, templates, blueprints, glitches, forms, algorithms, and components.
+We implore you radicals, revolutionaries, activists, Additivists - to distil your distemper into texts, templates, blueprints, glitches, forms, algorithms, and components.
 Creation must be a violent assault on the forces of matter, to extrude its shape and extract its raw potential.
 Having spilled from fissures fracked in Earth's deepest wells The Beyond now begs us to be moulded to its will, and we shall drink every drop as entropic expenditure, and reify every accursed dream through algorithmic excess.
 [20] For only Additivism can accelerate us to an aftermath whence all matter has mutated into the clarity of plastic.